Agile software development at a glance

 - Finally, because customer needs are at the center of Agile, it shifts software engineers from traditional project-based mindset to product-based one.

-When we speak of Agile, we think of a way of working that entails a range of today’s widely-adopted lightweight frameworks and methods.
-Unsurprisingly, they includes more than 40 Agile methods (see below).
-The most popular are Scrum, XP, Crystal, among others, whose inventions dated even before the term “agile” was in, which was from the early 1940s to the 1990s.
+When we speak of Agile, we speak of a way of working that entails a range of today’s widely-adopted lightweight frameworks and methods.
+Not surprisingly, they includes more than 40 Agile methods (see below).
+The most popular are Scrum, XP, Crystal, among others, whose inventions dated from the early 1940s to the 1990s, before the term “Agile” was coined (please read on to see why).

 Reproduced from Barry Overeem (n.d.)

-According to the father of Scrum Jeff Sutherland (2019), this January marks the 25th anniversary of the first Scrum team.
-In fact, Scrum was introduced by the author and his fellow Ken Schwaber to the OOPSLA Conference audience in 1995.
-One year later, Extreme Programming (famously known as XP) was also invented and “mushroomed in use and interest” soon after, according to one of agile founders Jim Highsmith (2001).
+According to the father of Scrum Jeff Sutherland, January of the year 2019 marks the 25th anniversary of the first Scrum team in operation.
+In fact, Scrum was introduced by Jeff and his fellow Ken Schwaber to the OOPSLA Conference audience in 1995.
+One year later, Extreme Programming (famously known as XP) was also invented and “mushroomed in use and interest” soon after, according to one of the agile founders Jim Highsmith (2001).

 A Fit for XP training course provided by Axon Active